tearflake/sexpression/README.md

 */

 (
+    single-atom

     (
-        these are some atoms
+        these are nested atoms
-        (and some nested atoms) // this is a single-line comment )
+        (and more nested atoms) // this is a single-line comment )

     /*